tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-reporting-services-loads-slow-first-time.md

 The largest problem is the firewall not allowing the action to be performed entirely.

 I also found that port 1433 was being heavily scanned along with port 80.
-Next I found the “real-time” scanning settings and had to set the required files and services to Trusted.
+Next I found the "real-time" scanning settings and had to set the required files and services to Trusted.
 I basically found a few odds and ends just short of completely turning it off.
 I'm not recommending that of course.
 I'm recommending finding the setting your exact situation requires.
 All virus and firewalls are different and it isn't feasible to cover them all here.

 Again, another reboot is required to determine if the settings fixed my problem